sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/requester.md

 ### Running an open proxy

-If you really, *really* want to run an open proxy, perhaps for testing purposes for your own use or among a small group of trusted friends, it is possible to do so.
+If you *really* want to run an open proxy, perhaps for testing purposes for your own use or among a small group of trusted friends, it is possible to do so.
 You can disable network checks by passing the flag `--open-proxy` flag when you run it.
 If you run in this configuration, you do so at your own risk.

 ## Ports